dd32/td-gh-ex/readme.txt

 Contributors: reduxthemes
 Author: ReduxThemes.com
 Author URI: http://reduxthemes.com
-Requires at least: WordPress 4.7
+Requires at least: WordPress 5.2
-Tested up to: WordPress 5.1.1
+Tested up to: WordPress 5.5.1
-Requires PHP: 5.6
+Requires PHP: 7.0
-Stable tag: 2.0.8
+Stable tag: 2.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Support Email: contact@reduxthemes.com

 == Description ==

 Ultra-minimal design and typography based WordPress theme with support for single-column and two-column displays with sidebar.
 It comes with HTML5 & responsive CSS design to fit all devices.
+With ample of white, this theme provides the perfect setting for your words to stand out and leave a lasting impression.
+Use this clutter-free WordPress theme for blogging about things that matter to you and the world.

 * Well-commented, modern, HTML5 templates
 * Supports custom header & header text on/off